 SMSF Bare Trusts: A Complete Guide

-A self-managed superannuation fund (SMSF) is a structure that gives members direct control over investment choices.
+A self-managed superannuation fund (SMSF) gives members direct control over their investment choices.
 When an SMSF decides to purchase property using borrowed funds, strict superannuation laws apply.
-These laws prohibit an SMSF from holding the legal title to an asset purchased with a loan unless a specific arrangement is in place.
+These laws prohibit an SMSF from holding legal title to an asset purchased with a loan unless a specific arrangement is in place.
 That arrangement is the bare trust.

 A bare trust is a legal structure where the trustee holds the legal title to an asset, but the SMSF retains the beneficial ownership.
-The trustee acts only on the instructions of the SMSF trustee.
-The bare trust does not actively manage or use the asset; it exists solely to hold the property until the loan is repaid.
+The bare trustee acts only on the instructions of the SMSF trustee.
+The bare trust does not actively manage or use the asset.
+It exists solely to hold the property until the loan is repaid.

 The Role of a Bare Trust in an LRBA